zackpyle/etch-docs/docs/docs/dynamic-data/dynamic-data-keys.md

 The `options` key provides access to global site options configured via options pages.
 These values are available everywhere (pages, templates, loops, headers/footers, etc.).

-For up-to-date provider availability, namespaces, and scoping patterns, see the [Options Pages](/integrations/custom-fields/options-pages) documentation.
+For up-to-date integrations, namespaces, and scoping patterns, see the [Options Pages](/integrations/custom-fields/options-pages) documentation.
 It covers:
-- Which providers are currently supported.
+- Which integrations are currently supported.
-- The required namespace for each provider (e.g., `acf`, `metabox`, `jetengine`).
+- The required namespace for each integration (e.g., `acf`, `metabox`, `jetengine`).
-- Provider-specific syntax and scoping rules (for example, Meta Box: `options.metabox.option_page_name.field_name`).
+- Integration-specific syntax (for example, Meta Box requiring a option page name: `options.metabox.option_page_name.field_name`).
-- Any setup steps required in the provider plugin before values are available in Etch.

 ### Notes

-- Requires an Options Page created in the provider plugin.
+- Requires an Options Page created in the integration plugin.
 - Keys resolve globally; no post context is required.

 ## URL Keys